w3c/scribe/regtest/ReadMe.txt

-This directory contains regression test cases (test-cases/*) for scribe.perl, and a regression test harness: regtest.perl.
-See regtest.perl for instructions.
-Helper scripts:
+This directory contains regression test cases (test-cases/*) for scribe.perl.
+Each test case is an executable with the extension.test.
+It must return exit code 0 for success, 2 for a test that is not applicable, and any other code for a test that failed.

+The other files are auxiliary files (mostly test input and reference output).

+Use the ../Makefile to run the tests.

+The old test harness is not maintained.
+It consisted of:

+        regtest.perl

 	okdiffs.perl: Used to ignore output differences that do not indicate a problem.